trishacapitle/digital-tour-guide-system/README.md

 Select Mode: On the driver’s panel, choose Tour Mode to activate narration or Normal Mode for standard driving.

 Monitor Dashboard: View live sensor metrics (SOC, solar efficiency) and route map on passenger screen.

-Review Logs: Hourly logs in logs/hourly/ and daily summaries in logs/daily/.